virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Candidate Ethical Principles

-Organizations and individuals can apply several ethical principles to guide decisions and actions[1]:
+Organizations and individuals can apply several ethical principles to guide decisions and actions:

 ### The Golden Rule
 **"Treat others as you would want to be treated"**

 This principle emphasizes reciprocity and empathy.
-Apply this principle by asking: Would I want this action taken toward me or my family?[1]
+Apply this principle by asking: Would I want this action taken toward me or my family?

 **Application in information systems:**
 - Privacy decisions - Would you want your personal data collected this way?